 - If necessary, change the default branch to “master”.

-- Create a project access token (if you can) or personal access token with
+- Create a project access token

 - In the File → Manage IDE Settings menu: